phys-sim-book/mdbook-src/src/lec25.7-linear_modal_analysis.md

 ## Linear Modal Analysis

-We begin our exploration of model reduction with the simplest case: linear elasticity.
+We begin our exploration of modal reduction with the simplest case: linear elasticity.
 While limited to small deformations, this context provides a clear and intuitive introduction to the core concepts of subspace simulation.

 ### The Physics of Vibration Modes

-Imagine striking a tuning fork or plucking a guitar string.
 The object doesn't deform in a random way; instead, it vibrates in a superposition of specific, characteristic patterns called **modes**.
+Each of these fundamental patterns is called a **mode shape**, representing a specific way the object can deform.
+The overall motion is then described by how much each mode shape contributes to the total deformation at any given moment; this "amount" of contribution is the **modal amplitude**.

 Each mode has an associated natural frequency.
 Low-frequency modes correspond to large, low-energy deformations (like the fundamental bending of the tuning fork), while high-frequency modes represent complex, high-energy vibrations that are often difficult to see and are quick to dissipate.

 The key insight is that the vast majority of an object's visible dynamic behavior can be described by a small number of these low-frequency modes.
 By restricting our simulation to only these important modes, we can create a highly efficient approximation.
 It is crucial to remember that this approach is valid only for small deformations, where the material's response remains approximately linear.
+This means that the internal forces that resist deformation are directly proportional to the amount of displacement (a relationship often described by Hooke's Law).
+In our discrete setting, this is captured by a constant stiffness matrix $\mathbf{K}$.
 For large deformations, the stiffness properties change with the deformation, and linear modal analysis is no longer applicable.

 ### Computing the Modes

 Finding these modes requires us to solve a generalized eigenvalue problem.
 The setup involves first defining the full system and then applying constraints.
+We will assume our system is 3-dimensional from now on.
 1. We start by forming the full mass matrix $\mathbf{M} \in \mathbb{R}^{3n \times 3n}$ and stiffness matrix $\mathbf{K} \in \mathbb{R}^{3n \times 3n}$.
 2. To account for Dirichlet boundary conditions (fixed vertices), we form smaller, constrained matrices $\hat{\mathbf{M}}$ and $\hat{\mathbf{K}}$ by removing the rows and columns from $\mathbf{M}$ and $\mathbf{K}$ that correspond to the fixed degrees of freedom.